psaux-it/woocommerce-aras-kargo/README.md

 ## Two-way workflow installation (Optional)
 ![twoway_fulfillment](https://user-images.githubusercontent.com/25556606/126962984-d0c6a0e5-e22c-45f4-ba04-500c0f30e405.png)
-Script will ask you for auto implementation during the setup.
+Automation script will ask you for auto implementation during the setup.
 You can choose auto installation or you can go with manual implementation.
 If auto implementation can't find your child theme path correctly follow manual implementation instructions below.
 In both cases there are 4 prerequisites:

 ### Two-way workflow prerequisites